mauritssilvis/darts/md/tables/london/London_double_in_double_out.md

 ## Introduction

 This part of the [darts](https://github.com/mauritssilvis/darts) > [Markdown](../..) project provides checkout tables for darts games with the London dartboard played in double-in, double-out mode.
+These tables are valid for games where both the first (in) and the last (out) darts must land on a double field.

+In double-out games with the London dartboard, the last dart can score between 2 and 50 points.
+The last two darts can reach 110 points, and 170 points can be scored with the last three.
+As long as a double has been thrown, the extensive [any-in, double-out checkout tables](London_any_in_double_out.md) apply to these ranges of scores.

+As for complete double-in, double-out checkouts, the following can be observed.
 Darts games commonly require players to score x01 points, where x is an integer.
 The following table shows the required number of darts to reach such scores in London dartboard double-in, double-out games.
 In addition, the corresponding number of possible checkouts is shown.